mmaresearcher/ScientificDatasets/README.md

 # ScientificDatasets
 This repo is used to share the datasets' csv files associated with our Research paper "Towards Fully Automated Trend Prediction from Scientific Literature"."
-The datasets are "Wireless Networks and Mobile Computing" and "Software Engineering".

 ## Topic Labeling Datasets

-### Verified Dataset
+### 1) Verified Dataset

-### Taxonomy Dataset
+### 2) Taxonomy Dataset
 To ensure extensive coverage across a wide range of scientific domains, a second dataset was developed based on Elsevier’s Digital Commons Three-Tiered Taxonomy of Academic Disciplines.
 This taxonomy provides a hierarchical classification of academic knowledge, spanning broad disciplines, intermediate subdisciplines, and specialized research fields.

 The present study utilizes the third level of the taxonomy, which contains 913 fine-grained research fields (e.g., Physical Sciences and Mathematics → Computer Sciences → Software Engineering).
 For each field, topic keyword–label pairs were generated using Gemini, employing the same controlled prompting framework adopted in the expert validation experiment.
 This approach ensures consistency in structure, semantic specificity, and correspondence with realistic topic modeling outputs.